-RSA met regularly with the School Site Safety (SSS) Committee to review site safety concerns.
-Monthly fire drills, participation in the Statewide Great Shakeout in October, and an evacuation drill were planned and executed.
+RSA met regularly with the School Site Safety Team to review site safety concerns.
+Fire drills, The Great Shakeout and lock-in drills were planned and executed.
 A check of facilities and playground occurred monthly with concerns being addressed immediately.
-The SSS committee worked very closely with administration and our Safe School Plan committee, which consisted of key staff, parents, students & community members-Law Enforcement to collaborate, plan and implement our Safe School Plan.
-Throughout the year we maintained up to date board policies to ensure our Safe School Plan remains compliant with state and federal laws.
+The committee worked very closely with administration and our Safe School Plan committee, which consisted of key staff, parents, students & community members- Law Enforcement to collaborate, plan and implement ou updated Safe School Plan.
+In the fall of 2016, a site administrator and a facility staff member, attended Safe School Plan training meetings provided by the Shasta County Office of Education.
+After the training the Safety committee and administration met to update our current plan to the new REMS (Readiness & Emergency Management System) template.